AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 of the type model not many escape hatches exist.
 The most commonly used of these, *unchecked conversion*, allows type conversion between arbitrary types.
-Unchecked conversions remain explicit, but the compiler does not limit them to types defined as reasonable by the language.
+Unchecked conversions remain explicit, but the compiler does not limit them to the types defined as reasonable by the language.

 Solution